 A. National Rural Health Association:

-The President shall recommend one (1) member of the Board of Directors to serve with the Executive Director of the Association as representatives to the NRHA State Association Council.
+The President shall recommend one (1) member of the Board of Directors to serve as a representative to the NRHA State Association Council.
 The Board approved representative shall serve for the term of the President.

 B. Other Representation: